 LeeYuTyayLinReh and IngLeeYuTyayLinReh

-IngLeeYuTyayLinReh is an intuitive process that is similar to those times in life when we reach a fork and wonder what to do next after we have reached the goals we had set up to that point.
-A flash of inspiration, a conversation that 'hit the nail on the head' or stumbling of a new activity that gives the impetus for the next leg of our journey in life.
-In Shumsuh a mystic's path will be dotted with as many IngLeeYuTyayLinReh as the meditation maps that they collect in their diary.
+IngLeeYuTyayLinReh is an intuitive process that is similar to those times in life when we reach a fork and wonder what to do next.
+This intuitive process can be fulfilled by a flash of inspiration, or a conversation with somebody that 'hit the nail on the head,' or simply stumbling on a new activity that enlivens our drive.
+After that the next leg of our life-journey commences.
+In Shumsuh a mystic's path will be dotted with as many IngLeeYuTyayLinReh as there are meditation maps in their diary.

 The Rehnadee Shum Diary

 My first ever Shum Diary was started at the behest of Gurudeva.
 He urged me to start it with drawing my own meditation maps after every meditation.
-He explained to me how the diary would stimulate my memory of all that I had experienced during the meditation.
+He explained how the diary would stimulate me to remember all that I had experienced during the meditation.
 With that instruction I started my entries by dating the day, time and place of meditation followed with drawing each step of the map.
 At first I couldn't draw the Shum Images and simply wrote the steps romanised, with lines connecting one step to the next.
 While making entries into my diary, I had to jog my memory to remember all that I had experienced in my previous meditation.
 To my surprise with almost in every entry I was not simply copying my meditation map but drawing supplementary lines from the main steps to add insights and experiences gained.
-These insights were about random issues that was in my subconscious (which in and of themselves were valuable if not enlightening to the matter I was carrying around in my mind) and there were also mystic experiences that though wasn't the goal of the meditation was nevertheless wonderful.
-These memories would just appear as flashes of inspiration that enriched my meditations in ways that I cannot have conceived of myself, of how the simple act of journaling my meditations could be such valuable and wonderful experience.
+These insights ranged from valuable solutions to random issues I was carrying around in my mind to mystic experiences had that though wasn't the goal of the meditation was nevertheless enjoyable.
+From these I realised how the simple act of journaling let me live through my meditation a second time but this time I could write out my experiences and keep them in my diary as a collection of valuables, that would otherwise been lost in memory over time.
 Maintaining my diary became a chore that I looked forward to everyday because of what I might reveal to myself from my meditations post-practice.
 The diary also created a positive feedback loop for my meditation practice.
 Shumnam and LeeYuTyayLinReh built on each other so naturally that it unassumingly strengthend my Shumsuh.

 The LeeYuTyayLinReh can be any book you choose it to be, or if you prefer to maintain it digitally, it can also be so.
 If it is a book it is best that the pages are blank and without lines, or if it has a blank page followed by a lined page.
 Either way you will need to be comfortable drawing a meditation map with your media.
 I would personally recommend using a book instead of digital media out of habit, though a book has the added value as a stand alone item that can evoke inspiration much like how your meditation mat evokes inspiration to meditate.
-Over time of cultivating LeeYuTyayLinReh and committing to journal your spiritual journey will turn your diary into your personal scripture that you will come to cherish.
-The practice of journaling your meditation might seem inconsequential in the beginning, and there are those days when nothing much happens in the meditation that you might think it pointless to make an entry, but on those days when your meditation is deep, the vicarious experience that you will have as your write your inner journey down will be the foundation of your consistency in practice.
-It will keep you going on, maintaining your inspiration and also accompany you in your quest.
+Over time of cultivating LeeYuTyayLinReh and committing to journal your spiritual journey, your diary will become your cherished personal scripture.
+The practice of journaling your meditation might seem inconsequential in the beginning, and there are those days when nothing much happens in the meditation that you might think it pointless to make an entry, but on those days when your meditation is deep, the vicarious experience that you will have as your write down your inner journey will be the foundation of your consistency in practice.
+It will keep you going, maintaining your inspiration and also accompany you in your quest.
 Shumsuh recommends making a journal entry before the next meditation, though it shouldn't be right after the meditation.
-After meditating go on with your normal activities and find some time before your next meditation session to journal your last meditation.
+After meditating go on with your normal activities and find some time before your next meditation session to journal your previous meditation.
 Even if you are not meditating daily you can still make your entry after a few days.
 The meditation will come back to you as if you had just meditated.

 Breaks in Practice

-Even myself when I was living in the monastery, despite the stability and simplicity of monastic life, I encountered breaks in my personal meditation time.
-Though they did not last very long, usually around two weeks, when I was ready to get back to practice my Shum Diary proved its worth.
+Even myself when I was living in the monastery, despite the stability and simplicity of monastic life, had encountered breaks in my personal meditation time.
+Though not very long, usually around two weeks, after which I was ready to get back to practice my.
+Picking up after a break in practice will prove the worth of keeping a Shum Diary.
 All that journaling inspired the restart as I thumbed through the various experiences that I had collected and the last meditation map that I was praciticing was right there as a foundation for the restart.
-From there Shumsuh picks up where it was left off.
+From there Shumsuh picks up.

-Most mystics don't have the opportunity of living in a monastery, however because of Shumsuh one can confidently start the practice of Shumnam.
-Shumsuh provides the flexibility to set a practical frequency to one's practice and also understands breaks in practice and has built in it the tools to restart from where one left off, even if months and years have passed.
-Through this break time one can still make entries in the Diary to record insights and mystic experiences had from random meditation sessions.
-To restart, one first has to determine the new frequency of practice and then make a journal entry of parsing through the time that had passed since the last practice.
+For a mystic the opportunity to live in a monastery is a luxury, however because of the adaptable nature of Shumsuh one can confidently start the practice of Rehnadee Shum meditation.
+Shumsuh provides the flexibility to set a practical frequency to one's practice and also understands breaks in practice and has built in it the tools to restart from where one left-off, even if months and years have passed.
+All through a break period one can still make entries in the diary to record insights and mystic experiences had from random meditation sessions.
+To restart, one must first determine the new frequency of practice and then make a journal entry of parsing through the time that had passed since the last practice.
 Insights gained from journaling this time will often reveal indirect spiritual growth and provide the impetus for the reboot.
 The last meditation map in the diary will be the map for the reboot practice until IngLeeYuTyayLinReh occcurs and the next map is revealed.

 Other Meditation Paraphernalia

-Meditation Maps–YuTyayLinReh, Rehnadee Shum Diary–LeeYuTyayLinReh and the Meditation Map–LawSim are the must-haves in Shumsuh.
+Meditation Maps–YuTyayLinReh, Rehnadee Shum Diary–LeeYuTyayLinReh and the Meditation Mat–LawSim are the must-haves in Shumsuh.
 With these you can be on your way in your mystic journey practicing Shumnam.
-Other items that you may choose to use in your meditation practice such as a bead necklace, lamp, candles, crystals, pictures or statues of deities or gurus are left to your preferance.
-Whatever that you use as part of your Shumnam will have special significance to you and hold the vibration of your meditation.
+Other items that you may choose to use in your meditation practice such as a bead necklace, oil lamp, candles, crystals, pictures or statues of deities or gurus are left to your preferance.
+Whatever that you use as part of your Shumnam will have special significance to you and hold the vibrations from your meditation.

-In LeeEeSee where the repetitive chanting of mantras or mystic sounds are part of the Shumnam you can use rosary beads to keep count.
+In LeeEeSee where there is repetitive chanting of mantras or mystic sounds are part of the Shumnam you can use rosary beads to keep count.
 The rosary can be kept together with your LawSim or LeeYuTyayLinReh.
 You can also wear it whenever you wish.
 When it comes to bead necklaces the rudraksha bead hods a special place in Shumsuh.
-It follows the reverance given to Blue Marble tree and its seeds, from which rudraksha beads are collected, by Hindu and Buddhist schools of meditation.
-Rudraksha tree is said to carry soothing vibrations that is healthy for the heart and its fruit and ground rudraksha seeds is used in Ayurvedic medical preparations in tonics for the heart.
+It follows the reverance given to the blue marble tree and its seeds, from which rudraksha beads are collected by Hindu and Buddhist schools of meditation.
+Rudraksha tree is said to carry soothing vibrations that is healthy for the heart and its fruit and ground rudraksha seeds are used in Ayurvedic medical preparations in tonics for the heart.
 When worn in Shumnam the rudraksha necklace effectively absorbs the vibrations produced from enlightenment experiences.
 Like the meditation mat the bead necklace also accumulates mystic vibrations produced from Shumnam and so inspires one's dedication to practice.
 The bead necklace can consist entirely of rudraksha beads or it may be interspersed with semi-precious stones such as quarts, amethyst, garnets or lapis.
-The bead necklace can be worn to any occasion other than meditation that one feels appropriate to.
+The bead necklace can be worn on occasion other than meditation where one feels appropriate.

 Conclusion

-Shumsuh was not thought to me by my guru, it is an innovation emerged from my experience with the Shum langugage.
-In Gurudeva's original rendering of Shum we were given access to meditation maps in the Shum library of the monastery, where we'd choose a map to discussed it with Gurudeva and learned how to practice it.
+Shumsuh was not thought to me by my guru, it is an innovation that emerged from my experience with the Shum langugage.
+In Gurudeva's original rendering of Shum we were given access to meditation maps in the Shum library of the monastery, where we'd choose a map to discussed with Gurudeva and learned how to practice it.
 In Rehnadee Shum this is what LeeEeSee is.
 LeeEeSee provides all the instructions necessary to practice a YuTyayLinReh.
-The Rehnadee Shum Diary–LeeYuTyayLinReh was born out of Gurudeva's insistence for me to start it, though the diary was not a requirement for practice in the original Shum.
+The Rehnadee Shum Diary–LeeYuTyayLinReh was born out of Gurudeva's insistence for me to start it, though the diary is not a requirement for practice in the original Shum.
 It was an informal instruction that Gurudeva gave me that I had incorporated into Rehnadee Shum as an integral part of the Culture of Meditation.
-The importance of the diary was highlighted when I discovered IngLeeYuTyayLinReh–Spiritual Immersion which is process in meditation that reveals the next progressive meditation map to practice.
+I realised the significance of the diary through which I discovered IngLeeYuTyayLinReh–Spiritual Immersion and the process in meditation which reveals the next progressive meditation map to practice.